Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 Stone Town is the beautiful historic section of the island’s capital of Zanzibar City.
 It’s also a UNESCO World Heritage Site.

-It’s found on the west coast of Zanzibar Island, 15 minutes north of the Abeid Amani Karume International Airport.
+It’s found on the west coast of Zanzibar Island, about 15 minutes north of the Abeid Amani Karume International Airport.
+Like a lot of historic urban centres along this part of East’s Africa coast, Stone Town is an eclectic blend of cultures.

 You’ll see Arabic, Indian, European, and Persian influences, with a foundation of native Swahili.
 It’s a mystical maze of narrow pathways, coral stone buildings, and artistically carved wooden doors.